kubernetes/website/content/en/docs/reference/access-authn-authz/kubelet-tls-bootstrapping.md

 ## Initialization Process

-When a worker node starts up, the kubelet does the following:
+When a node starts up, the kubelet does the following:

 1. Look for its `kubeconfig` file
 2. Retrieve the URL of the API server and credentials, normally a TLS key and signed certificate from the `kubeconfig` file